Welcome to Day 2 of my MLM Boot Camp.

 I think these numbers are skewed because people join our industry for a variety of different reasons.
 Some people join to be part of a social club and meet new friends.
 Others simply want a discount on their products.
 Some folks join because they want to make enough money to get their products for free each month.

-If you were to honestly evaluate the failure rate of people who work their business 20-hours per week, every week, for two to three years, the failure rate is actually quite small.
+If you were to honestly evaluate the failure rate of people who work their network marketing business 10 to 20-hours per week, every week, for two to three years, the failure rate is actually quite small.
 Of course, I don’t have the statistics to give you the exact percentage.

 If you’re struggling in network marketing you need to be honest with yourself.
 How serious are you about your business?
 Honestly?
 Do you have a written business and marketing plan?
 Do you have a work schedule?
 Is your calendar booked with appointments?
 Are you doing the activities you know you should be doing, every single day: retailing and recruiting?

-Ultimately, you have to decide if YOU are going to treat this like a hobby, or treat it like a real business.
+Ultimately, you must decide if YOU are going to treat this like a hobby, or treat it like a real business.
 Until you make the decision to act AS IF you have ONE MILLION DOLLARS in your business, you will never make the big bucks in network marketing.
+Fact.

 Why People Fail in Network Marketing

 In the paragraphs below, I will cover some of the common reasons people struggle in our industry.
-I hope you will take the time to evaluate yourself in each area.
+I hope you will evaluate yourself in each area.
 Keep in mind this is just my opinion and we can agree to disagree.

 Reason # 1: No Skills